 Weight - 1.0 Lb per tile

-Recommended Uses - Indoor Sports tiles are truly a versatile indoor court tile.
+Recommended Uses - Indoor Sports tiles are truly a versatile indoor sports tile.
 These tiles have been successfully used and are perfect for basketball courts, volleyball courts, tennis courts, badminton courts, shuffleboards, roller hockey rinks, and many more and in home gyms, church gyms, indoor rec rooms, multi-use gyms, elementary gyms and much more.

 Sports-Loc interlocking tiles are easy to maintain.
 Cleaning of these multiuse tiles typically includes: